 Anything that involves the creation of a new house, either by building from scratch or dividing an existing property for example creating flats, needs planning permission.
 You can either apply for outline or full planning permission.

-Outline planning permission is generally used to find out, at an early stage, whether or not a proposal is likely to be approved, before any substantial costs are incurred.
+Outline planning permission is generally used to find out, at an early stage, whether a proposal is likely to be approved, before any substantial costs are incurred.
 This type of planning application allows fewer details about the proposal to be submitted.
 Outline permission is not a permission to start work on site.
 You will have to submit either a reserved matters application or a full planning application at a later stage.
 Reserved matters can include:

 - appearance - aspects of a building or place which affect the way it looks, including the exterior of the development